Bahrain says Iran hit a desalination plant, stoking fears of attacks on civilian sites

 Desalination and oil facilities attacked

-Iran and its Persian Gulf neighbor Bahrain said Sunday strikes hit civilian infrastructure.
+The Gulf nations of Bahrain, Kuwait and the United Arab Emirates, reported additional Iranian missiles launched toward them on Sunday, including several that hit new categories of civilian infrastructure.

+The United Arab Emirates said that Iran launched more than 100 missiles and drones in new barrages.
+Only four drones fell at unnamed locations, the country’s defense ministry said.

-Bahrain accused Iran of indiscriminately attacking civilian targets and damaging one of its desalination plants, though it didn't say supplies have gone offline.
-The island nation, home to the US Navy’s Fifth Fleet, has been among the countries targeted by Iranian drones and missiles.
+Bahrain accused Iran of indiscriminately attacking civilian targets and damaging one of its desalination plants, though its electricity and water authority said supplies remained online.
+The island nation, home to the U.S. Navy’s Fifth Fleet, has been among the countries targeted by Iranian drones and missiles.
 Attacks have hit hotels, ports and residential towers and killed at least one person.

 The desalination plant strike came after Iran said a U.S. airstrike damaged an Iranian desalination plant.
 Abbas Araghchi, the country's foreign minister, said the strike on Qeshm Island in the Strait of Hormuz had cut into the water supply for 30 villages.
 He warned that in doing so “the U.S. set this precedent, not Iran.”

-Neither the U.S. Central Command and Israel's military had immediate comment on the plant.
+Neither U.S. Central Command and Israel's military had immediate comment on the plant.

+Desalination plants supply water to millions of residents in the region, raising new fears of risks in multiple parched desert nations.

-Iran also said on Sunday that overnight strikes from Israel had hit four oil storage tankers and a petroleum transfer terminal, killing four people.
-Witnesses in Tehran said the smoke was so thick that fire that engulfed the north Tehran oil depot that it felt as though the sun had not risen.
-The city's governor urged people to wear masks outside due to air pollution, though rain eventually cleared away some smoke.
+Iran also said on Sunday that overnight strikes from Israel hit four oil storage tankers and a petroleum transfer terminal, killing four people.
+Witnesses in Tehran said the smoke was so thick from a fire that engulfed the north Tehran oil depot that it felt as if the sun had not risen.

+The Iranian Red Crescent Society said on Sunday that about 10,000 civilian structures across the country had been damaged, including homes, schools and medical facilities.
+It warned Tehran residents to take precautions against toxic air pollution and the risk of acid rain after Israeli strikes set fires at oil depots in the area.

 More strikes hit Lebanon

-Israel renewed its assault early Sunday on parts of Lebanon, where health officials reported 12 more people killed, pushing the death toll there above 300.
+Israel renewed its assault early Sunday on parts of Lebanon, where health officials reported at least 394 people have been killed in the conflict between Israel and Hezbollah.

-The Israeli military has ordered tens of thousands of people in large swaths of the country, including parts of the Beirut area, to evacuate during an offensive that its military said would be aimed at stamping out Iran-supported forces there.
-It warned residents of southern Lebanon to move north on Sunday morning.
+Health Minister Rakan Nassereddine said on Sunday that 83 children and 82 women were among those killed.
+The Israeli military has ordered large swaths of the country to evacuate.
+Lebanese officials have reported more than 400,000 displaced during an offensive that Israel's military has said is aimed at stamping out Iran-supported forces there.

+In Beirut, sheltering families crammed into schools, slept in cars or in open areas near the Mediterranean Sea, where some burned firewood to keep warm while awaiting basic supplies.
+The government says it’s soon repurposing in a large sports stadium to shelter thousands more.

 Israel’s renewed offensive began last week after Hezbollah launched rockets toward northern Israel during the opening days of the war.
 The subsequent strikes have been the most intense since a November 2024 ceasefire.